Story of Handmade Turkish Rugs

 Some of the carpets made famous by European painters can be found today in Turkish and Islamic Arts Museum (Ibrahim Pasha Palace) in Sultanahmet.

-Carpets made in Konya (Iconium), Kayseri (Cesaria), Uşak (Oushak) and Bergama (Pergamum) decorated the palaces of European dynasties for long years.
+Carpets made in Konya (Iconium), Kayseri (Cesaria), Usak (Oushak) and Bergama (Pergamon) decorated the palaces of European dynasties for long years.
 Italian city states which ruled the sea trade from Istanbul to Europe and especially the Venetians made carpet trade a profitable job.

-Tudor Carpets – Turkish Anatolian Handmade Carpets in Henry VIII Palace
+Turkish Carpets in the Palace of Henry VIII

 The heart of carpet industry today beat in the touristic cities like Istanbul, Izmir and Kayseri.
-Biggest carpet workshops and stores are located in Grand Bazaar in Istanbul, Ephesus and Kuşadası in Izmir and Cappadocia area in Kayseri.
+Biggest carpet workshops and stores are located in Grand Bazaar in Istanbul, Ephesus and Kusadasi in Izmir and Cappadocia region in Nevsehir and Kayseri.

 Carpet weaving requires a great deal of meticulousness and patience and therefore it falls victim to fast consumerism of modern times and the number of people who can weave carpet is decreasing.
 The production is shifting to India and China due to cheaper workforce in those countries.